Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 machine code.

 And every thing describe here can be implemented using Rust procedural macros.
-And has already been done.
+And has already been done!

 [Dynasm-rs] is a dynamic assembler for Rust, a tool that ease the creation of programs that require run-time assembling.
 It is inspired by LuaJIT's famous